cdot65/pan-os-upgrade/docs/index.md

 ---

-This project is a comprehensive solution for automating the complex real-world upgrade workflows for PAN-OS firewalls and Panorama appliances.

-It is designed to provide network administrators and security professionals with an efficient tool to manage upgrades, configuration backups, network snapshots, and system readiness checks of Palo Alto Networks appliances.
+`pan-os-upgrade` is designed to provide network administrators and security professionals with an efficient tool to execute configuration backups, network state snapshots, system readiness checks, and operating system upgrades of Palo Alto Networks firewalls and Panorama appliances.

 ## Key Features